-There are two types of Long-Term Incentive Plans: until 2015, LTIP was made of Performance Units only.
-In 2016, following the approval of amendments by shareholders at 2016 AGM, the LTIP is now made of a mix of Performance Units and Performance Shares.
+There are two types of Long-Term Incentive Plans: until 2015, LTIP was made up of Performance Units only.
+Since 2016, following the approval of amendments by shareholders at 2016 AGM, the LTIP has been composed of a mix of Performance Units and Performance Shares.

-The value of the CEO's LTIP allocation is capped as a percentage of Base Salary at the date of grant and subject to performance conditions.
+The value of the CEO's LTIP allocation is capped as a percentage of the Base Salary at the date of grant and subject to performance conditions.